grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ```
 {{< /collapse >}}

-You need to fill in correct OTLP credentials prior to running the above example.
+You must fill in the correct OTLP credentials prior to running the example.
-The example above can be started by using [k3d][]:
+You can use [k3d][] to start the example:

 <!-- TODO: Link to the k3d page -->
 ```bash
 k3d cluster create grafana-agent-lb-test